 “It is a disease in which older people will be better protected than younger people.”

-In Europe, where most countries stopped vaccinating against monkeypox between the 1970s and 1980s, a large number of people are now vulnerable to the virus.
+In Europe, where most countries stopped vaccinating against smallpox between the 1970s and 1980s, a large number of people are now vulnerable to these virus.
 “The population is susceptible; most of them are under the age of 50.
-And that means they are a great host for the virus, with no resistance whatsoever,” says virologist Mariano Esteban.
+And that means they are a great host for the [monkeypox] virus, with no resistance whatsoever,” says virologist Mariano Esteban.
 “It is the opposite of the usual case,” Faraco says, “It is a disease in which older people will be better protected than younger people.”

 |📍 Country||❌ End of vaccination against smallpox||📂 Source|